TypeDB 3.0 is live! Get started for free.

 user plays friendship:friend;

-• The second line states that users can play the role of friends in friendships (programmer-lingo: think the type user implements the friend interface).
+• Line 2: Users can play the role of friends in friendships (more programmer-lingo: the type user implements the “friend-role” trait).

 Relation types, like entity types, are types of “first-class objects” in our type system.
-In particular, they too can have attributes (or may play roles in other relations types).
+In particular, they too can have attributes (or may play roles in other relation types).

 define